 To address these obstacles to participation in education, children provide a number of different solutions.
 They feel there is much they can do themselves: they should have the courage to give their views, they should change any negative attitudes they may have towards school, and they should behave better.
 However, they also feel that schools and policy makers have significant changes to make.
 School councils which are not functioning well should be improved.
 Professional skills on child participation should be developed by teachers.

 Even very young children can contribute views on the education they receive.
-Research with Italian children aged three to five years in an early years setting found that their perceptions were “profound.”
-The children acknowledge the authority of their teachers, and their responsibility to behave well.
+Research with Italian children aged 3 to 5 in an early years setting found that their perceptions were “profound.”
+The children acknowledged the authority of their teachers, and their responsibility to behave well.
 However children do not think that they should be shouted at: “When the teacher shouts at me I feel sad and also I will start to cry.”
 They say that the right kind of teacher would be firm when necessary, but would also offer kind words: “This is the teacher and me.
 We are holding hands and sometimes we embrace.
 The teacher says ‘thank you’ to me.
 This is what I would like the teacher to do.”
 The researchers stated that sharing the views of children with their teachers enabled teachers to better understand the perspectives of children, the misunderstandings that can arise when trying to guide children’s behaviour, and better ways to establish positive environments for their growth.

 Education and equality